jdodsoncollins/TypeScript-Docker-Node-DI-Starter/README.md

 Next, generate a `.env` file, where variables such as `process.env.SECRET` can be pulled from.
 See `.env.tmpl` for the template.

-Then...
-`npm run serve:dev`
-and it should be up, hosted on `localhost:3000`.
+Finally, `npm run serve:dev` and it should be up, hosted on `localhost:3000`.

 MySQL is on `127.0.0.1:33066` with username `root` and password `root`.
 Go in there, and you should see a user table as well as OAuth tables.

 #### Tests